angelikakollmannova/english-for-designers/03-content-first/about.md

 I loved music my whole life, but as I got older I felt the urge to find another artistic medium to help me, furthermore, embody my thoughts, feelings and ideas.
 And so I discovered graphic design.
 When COVID hit Europe and it seemed almost impossible to do music beyond the four walls of my room, I started experimenting with Adobe programs and I instantly knew that graphic design would be the perfect tool to complement my musical ambtions.

 Ever since, fusing graphic design with music became one of my biggest hobbies.
-I have always loved the idea of Gesamtkunstwerk and I feel that by developing as a graphic designer, I am slowly, but surely getting closer to it.
+I have always loved the idea of _Gesamtkunstwerk_ (German term for 'total work of art') and I feel that by developing as a graphic designer, I am slowly, but surely getting closer to it.

 ![naplavka](images/naplavka.jpg)